cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For the variants of DHKEM defined in this document, Ndh is equal to Npk, and Nzz is equal to the output length of the hash function underlying the KDF.

-The GenerateKeyPair, Marshal, and Unmarshal functions are the same as for the underlying DH group.
-The Marshal functions for the curves referenced in {#ciphersuites} are as follows:

-* P-256: A single byte set to 4, followed by the X-coordinate and the Y-coordinate of the point, encoded as 32-byte big-endian integers
-* P-384: A single byte set to 4, followed by the X-coordinate and the Y-coordinate of the point, encoded as 48-byte big-endian integers
-* P-521: A single byte set to 4, followed by the X-coordinate and the Y-coordinate of the point, encoded as 66-byte big-endian integers
-* Curve25519: The standard 32-byte representation of the public key
-* Curve448: The standard 56-byte representation of the public key

 Senders and recipients MUST validate KEM inputs and outputs as described in {{kem-ids}}.